DCMN · Dashboard Design · Data Visualization

 8 hours per report, 50 clients

-Each monthly client report required up to 8 hours of manual Excel work — data entry, formatting, chart creation, and export.
-With 50 active clients, that was 400 hours of error-prone effort every month before a single insight reached a client.
+Up to 8 hours of manual Excel work per report — data entry, formatting, export.
+Across 50 clients: 400 error-prone hours every month before a single insight reached a client.

 Inconsistent templates across the company